Proven Representation For SSDI Claims And Appeals

 Benefit From Caring Personal Attention And Thorough, Diligent Preparation

-If you are uncertain whether you qualify for benefits, or you are intimidated by the Social Security Disability application process, we will gladly help you make a sound decision and take the proper steps.
-If you have tried to get approved for benefits on your own and been rejected, Toledo SSDI benefits lawyer Linda A. Jones will personally assess the viability of your case and determine what must be done to strengthen your claim.
+If you are uncertain whether you qualify for benefits, or you are intimidated by the Social Security Disability application process, attorney Jones will gladly help you make a sound decision and take the proper steps.
+If you have tried to get approved for benefits on your own and been denied, attorney Jones will personally assess the viability of your case and determine what must be done to strengthen your claim.